Chemical Probes Portal: Procedures

 The Portal opted for an expert peer-review process to vet and rate chemical probes.
-Key to this process is the Portal's SAB, who represent a global community and multiple professional environments (e.g., pharma, biotech, clinical centers or academia).
+Key to this process is the Portal's SERP, who represent a global community and multiple professional environments (e.g., pharma, biotech, clinical centers or academia).
 These experts bring diverse experiences and expertise to the Portal to help it provide balanced advice to scientists who want to use chemical probes in their experiments without becoming chemical probe experts themselves.

 The Portal's review process involves three main steps: 1) probe submission, 2) triage, 3) review and publication.
 In the first step, scientists who have generated and published chemical probes can submit their probes for consideration.
-Initially, the portal can only accept submissions for probes that have been published.
+Initially, the Portal can only accept submissions for probes that have been published.

 Portal staff consider completed probe submissions to determine whether they are eligible for review.
-Submissions must meet three criteria to merit consideration by the SAB: 1) the probe is published, 2) it has been deposited into a public database such as PubChem (the Portal can now deposit submitted probes to PubChem on behalf of its users), and 3) there are data supporting its validation in a cellular and/or in vivo model system.
-Probes that do not meet these criteria are not sent to the SAB for review but are retained in the database.
+Submissions must meet three criteria to merit consideration by the SERP: 1) the probe is published, 2) it has been deposited into a public database such as PubChem (the Portal can now deposit submitted probes to PubChem on behalf of its users), and 3) there are data supporting its validation in a cellular and/or in vivo model system.
+Probes that do not meet these criteria are not sent to the SERP for review but are retained in the database.
 Probes that meet all three criteria are reviewed.

-SAB members review each probe submission, including the publication reporting the probe, and rate the probe for its use in cellular and/or in vivo model systems (e.g., mice).
-Probes are evaluated for use in these two types of systems independently, meaning that it is not necessary for a probe to be validated for use in model organisms for it to be considered and endorsed by the portal.
-The portal has not strictly defined criteria that translate into Portal endorsement.
+SERP members review each probe submission, including the publication reporting the probe, and rate the probe for its use in cellular and/or in vivo model systems (e.g., mice).
+Probes are evaluated for use in these two types of systems independently, meaning that it is not necessary for a probe to be validated for use in model organisms for it to be considered and endorsed by the Portal.
+The Portal has not strictly defined criteria that translate into Portal endorsement.
 Rather, the Portal relies on its experts, their experience with and knowledge of specific protein targets to assess the quality of a probe.
-SAB members can comment on each probe, providing guidance to users to ensure they understand the strengths and weaknesses of a probe before they use it.
+SERP members can comment on each probe, providing guidance to users to ensure they understand the strengths and weaknesses of a probe before they use it.

-Probes are published on the Portal along with a highlight of the probe's validation data, and it takes a few weeks for the SAB ratings (denoted with 0 to 4 stars) to emerge.
-Probe pages also contain SAB comments and links to related databases or sources (e.g., journals) where additional information can be found.
+Probes are published on the Portal along with a highlight of the probe's validation data, and it takes a few weeks for the SERP ratings (denoted with 0 to 4 stars) to emerge.
+Probe pages also contain SERP comments and links to related databases or sources (e.g., journals) where additional information can be found.
 Probes must receive an average of 3 stars to earn an endorsement from the Portal.